 A class typically meets either:

-There are usually 4 evening courses offered each semester, each of which meets once a week on a different day, plus a Monday/Wednesday course and a Tuesday afternoon course.
+There are usually 4 evening courses offered each semester, each of which meets once a week on a different day, plus an afternoon course.
 There are also online courses offered each semester.
 The fall semester goes from the end of August/beginning of September to mid-December.
 The spring semester goes from the end of January to mid-May.
-Summer courses are also taught online.
+Summer and Winter courses are also taught online.

 Are online classes offered by Frostburg State University?